neuropoly/intranet.neuro.polymtl.ca/agenda-and-calendar.md

 ## Calendar

-The following google calendars are available.
+The following Google Calendars are available.
 In order to subscribe to any of these calendar, click the "+GoogleCalendar" at the bottom right of the browser after clicking on the calendar.

 | [**NeuroPoly**](https://calendar.google.com/calendar/embed?src=h4tfirrturtt83oamhht396uv8%40group.calendar.google.com&ctz=America%2FToronto) | This is the main calendar that lists all internal meetings. |
 | --- | --- |